COVID-19 Testing Clinic in Bloomfield Hills and Plymouth MI

 • Covid-19 Antibody test

 The primary COVID test used today is the swab test, either from the nose or throat of the potentially infected individual.
 The swab aims to capture the genetic material of the coronavirus from the individual’s nasopharyngeal secretions.
 Once the swab has been taken from the patient, it is placed into a reaction vial containing chemicals required to break the virus and expose the viral genome.
-Specific parts of the viral RNA will bond to a different chemical in the vial and replicate itself over the course of time.
+Specific parts of the viral RNA will bond to a different chemical in the vial and replicate itself over time.
 While that is happening, another reagent (chemical) with a marker will bind itself to the replicated genetic complex.
 The marker will indicate the presence of the COVID virus’s genome and therefore lead to a positive or negative test result.
-If no marker is present over the course of a specified amount of time, the individual will receive a negative test result.
-Markers in a positive sample can show up over the course of a few hours or a few days.
+If no marker is present throughout a specified amount of time, the individual will receive a negative test result.
+Markers in a positive sample can show up over a few hours or a few days.

-COVID shared many symptoms with other illnesses such as the flu and the common cold, so it can be hard to know when you should get a COVID test.
-Due to the nature of COVID and how quickly it can spread, it is best to get a COVID test if you have any symptoms that are related to COVID such as fever, cough, sore throat, headaches or a general feeling of being unwell.
-If you have any of the COVID symptoms you will need to isolate at home to ensure that you aren’t potentially infecting others.
+COVID shares many symptoms with other illnesses such as the flu and the common cold, so it can be hard to know when you should get a COVID test.
+Due to the nature of COVID and how quickly it can spread, it is best to get a COVID test if you have any symptoms that are related to COVID such as fever, cough, sore throat, headaches, or a general feeling of being unwell.
+If you have any of the COVID symptoms you will need to isolate yourself at home to ensure that you aren’t potentially infecting others.
 You will also need to isolate while you await the results of your COVID test.
-You should also be tested for COVID if you have been identified as being a close contact of someone who has tested positive for COVID.
-The availability of testing will vary by area, with some regions offering asymptomatic testing and other regions only allowing testing when individuals are presenting symptoms or have been identified as a close contact of a confirmed case.
-A health care provider can help inform your decision on when to be tested as well based on any symptoms you may have, potential close contact you have had with other people and if you have travelled out of the state or country.
-As COVID continues, some countries now require proof of a negative COVID test for you to enter their country and you may be required to present proof of a negative COVID test prior to returning home.
+You should also be tested for COVID if you have been identified as being in close contact with someone who has tested positive for COVID.
+The availability of testing will vary by area, with some regions offering asymptomatic testing and other regions only allowing testing when individuals are presenting symptoms or have been identified as having close contact with a confirmed case.
+A health care provider can help inform your decision on when to be tested as well based on any symptoms you may have, potential close contact you have had with other people, and if you have traveled out of the state or country.
+As COVID continues, some countries now require proof of a negative COVID test for you to enter their country and you may be required to present proof of a negative COVID test before returning home.

 If you want to know more about our services, call us or schedule an appointment online!
-We serve patients from Plymouth MI, Bloomfield Hills MI, Livonia MI, Novi MI, Worden MI, Canton MI, Southfield MI, Troy MI, and Farmington Hills.
+We serve patients from Plymouth MI, Bloomfield Hills MI, Livonia MI, Novi MI, Worden MI, Canton MI, Southfield MI, Troy MI, Farmington Hills MI and BEYOND.

 Additional Services You May Like